Intern in New Zealand

 - Airport pick-up (on specified program arrival date within designated arrival times)

-- Accommodation – Single room accommodation in self-catered, shared accommodation or homestay option
+- Accommodation – Single room in self-catered, shared apartment

 - On-site orientation